MaroonCoffee/tshirt_bot/README.md

 Simple email bot I made to automatically email colleges to give me free stuff.
 Mostly for t-shirts.

+You can find the latest release of the program [here](https://github.com/erose524/tshirt_bot/releases)

-[This](https://freecollegeshirts.weebly.com/) is a great resource to find out how to get started as well as which colleges are most likely to send you shirts back.
+[This website](https://freecollegeshirts.weebly.com/) is a great resource to find out how to get started as well as which colleges are most likely to send you shirts back.

 ## Setting up your Gmail to work with the program
 1. Create a Gmail account [here](https://accounts.google.com/SignUp) if you don't already have one.
 You may want to make a new one regardless for sending emails with the program as you'll see below.